-The Charter School will maintain, at its own expense, its own insurance policies for the operation of the Charter School, including but not limited to, workers compensation, general liability, property, and errors and omission policies of the type and in the amounts required for an enterprise of similar purpose and circumstance.
-Coverage amounts will be based on recommendations provided by the LEA in which the school is housed and the Charter School's insurer.
-That LEA's governing board shall be named as an additional insured on all policies of the Charter School.
-Prior to opening, the Charter School will provide evidence of the above insurance coverage to the LEA.
+The Charter School maintains, at its own expense, its own insurance policies for the operation of the Charter School, including but not limited to, workers compensation, general liability, property, and errors and omission policies of the type and in the amounts required for an enterprise of similar purpose and circumstance.
+Coverage amounts are based on recommendations provided by the County and the Charter School's insurer.
+That County Board of Education is named as an additional insured on all policies of the Charter School.